mdhsieh/popular-movies/README.md

 # Popular Movies
-View movies sorted by most popular or highest rated.
+View movies sorted by most popular, highest rated, or the user's favorites.

 ## Installation
 To run the app, you must make an account and request your personal API key from The Movie DB.